leg100/otf/docs/rbac.md

 # RBAC

-The authorization model largely follows that of TFC/E. An organization comprises a number of teams.
+The authorization model largely follows that of Terraform Cloud/Enterprise.
+An organization comprises a number of teams.
 A user is a member of one or more teams.
 Teams are assigned permissions permitting access to various functionality.
 Team permissions can be assigned at two levels: on organizations and on individual workspaces.

 ## Owners